-Strength of schedule is calculated from the opponents projected fantasy points allowed for the DEF position.
-The best rating is +16 which gives the player the advantage against the defense and indicates an easy opponent, the worst rating is -16 which gives the defense the advantage and indicates a tough opponent.
+Strength of Schedule is calculated from the opponents projected fantasy points allowed for the DEF position.
+The easiest rating is 1 which gives the player the advantage against the defense and indicates an easy opponent, the most difficult rating is 10 which gives the defense the advantage and indicates a tough opponent.

 I am looking for guests - fans actually - for my upcoming team reports.